bicarlsen/cryocon-22c-controller/README.md

 ## API

+A CryoconController is a SCPI instrument and uses the [easy-scpi](https://pypi.org/project/easy-scpi/) package for means of communication.
+Thus, all the methods and properties of an easy_scpi.Instrument can be called.

 Channels can be referenced either by their given name or their letter.
-All commands generate a response from the controller, so must only perform queries to keep command and response synched.
+All commands generate a response from the controller, so only queries are performed to keep command and response synched.

 ### Methods